 This blog post will guide you through how to look up corporations, limited liability companies, or other business names in these various entity name databases and how they differ.

 Secretary of State Search for Business Names

-Secretary of State Search for Business Names is one service provided by the Secretary of State where users can enter a company's full or partial name into the Secretary's website to see if it exists as a limited liability company within that jurisdiction.
+Secretary of State Search for Business Names is one service provided by the Secretary of State where users can enter a company's full or partial business name into the Secretary's website to see if it exists as a limited liability company within that jurisdiction.

 This allows people who want to do business under an assumed alias because they are hiding from debt collectors, private investigators looking for individuals, and other reasons related to avoiding prosecution or fraudulent transactions (such as using another person's credit card).

-No matter their type, all business entities are required to register with the Secretary of State, which is the reason for this search service.
+No matter their type, all business entities are required to register with the Secretary of State, which is the reason for this availability search service.

 The Secretary of State provides an online database that the company's name or identification number can search to determine what type of business entity it is and, in some cases, where/how they are registered within a particular state.

 If you're looking for entity name accuracy, consider contacting the state's Department of Corporations or the Secretary of State's office directly.